Haile Gerima

 Haile Gerima (born March 4, 1946) is an Ethiopian filmmaker who lives and works in the United States.
 He is a leading member of the L.A.
 Rebellion film movement, also known as the Los Angeles School of Black Filmmakers.
-His films have received wide international acclaim.
-Since 1975, Haile has been an influential film professor at Howard University in Washington, D.C.
-He is best known for Sankofa (1993), which won numerous international awards.
+Since 1975, Haile has been a film professor at Howard University in Washington, D.C.
+He is best known for Sankofa (1993), which won two awards.

 Early life

 Gerima was born and raised in Gondar, Ethiopia.
 Haile is ethnic Amhara.
 His father was a dramatist and playwright, who traveled across the Ethiopian countryside staging local plays.
 He was an important early influence.
 He has discussed the unconscious effect representations of colonialism in film had on him as a child: